Ericsson/dataplanebook/_sources/intro.rst.txt

-In case the interface to the data plane application is some sort of file descriptor (e.g., referencing a socket) the system calls alone may introduce a noticable jitter.
+In case the interface to the data plane application is some sort of file descriptor (e.g., referencing a socket) the system calls alone may introduce a noticeable jitter.
 Add to this the actual request processing latency, which may introduce delays in the millisecond class or more.